johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

 It operates across Europe, Latin America, Asia-Pacific, the Middle East and North Africa.

-Here, I am working on the backend for campaign related features in [Foodpanda](https://www.foodpanda.com) and [Foodora](https://www.foodora.com) using Go, Redis, DynamoDB, Kubernetes, with Amazon Web Service as our main infrastructure.
+Here, I am working on the backend for campaign related features in [Foodpanda](https://www.foodpanda.com) and [Foodora](https://www.foodora.com) by using Go, Redis, DynamoDB, Kubernetes, with Amazon Web Service as the main infrastructure.
 The backend of our main project, [Campaign Carousel](/foodpanda-campaign-carousel), can handle more than 400 thousand requests per minute.